joelong01/file-watcher/.vscode/copilot-rules.md

 All code and documentation should adhere to an 80-character line length limit:

 - Rust code: Configure `rustfmt` with `max_width = 80`
-- Markdown files: Break lines at 80 characters for better readability
+- Markdown files: Line length limit disabled (MD013: false) to allow natural text flow based on editor window width for better readability
 - Comments: Keep inline and block comments within 80 characters
 - Configuration files: Format JSON, TOML, and other config files with 80-char limit